Introduction

 Government

-In 2008, the FDA adopted the Sentinel Initiative, which monitors product safety by integrating nationwide registry, claims, and EHR data.
-The FDA is the primary user of this system, but the system has also provided valuable information to researchers and biopharmaceutical companies.
+In 2008, the FDA adopted the Sentinel Initiative to assess approved product safety by integrating nationwide claims and EHR data.
+The FDA is the primary user of this system, but the system also provides valuable information to researchers and biopharmaceutical companies.

-In addition to monitoring side effects, RWD provides value in the regulatory approval process.
+RWD also provides value in the regulatory approval process, in addition to monitoring side effects.
 For example, physicians can prescribe therapies off-label in the U.S., but the regulatory label of the therapy in question can determine coverage decisions and even how many patients will be able to receive treatment.

 Due to RWD, the FDA is increasingly expanding regulatory labels to allow more patients to receive treatment.
-For example, a therapy only approved for women with ER+/HER2- breast cancer was also approved for use in men in 2019 because of patient outcome data reported in that patient population’s
+For example, a therapy initially approved only for women with ER+/HER2- breast cancer was later approved for use in men because of patient outcome data reported in that patient population’s EHRs.

 Challenges of Real-World Data